 There are a few rules to know about Section 1031 exchanges.
 First, this is a like-kind exchange, which means that the rental property you buy must be the same type of property as the one you sold.
 The good news is that the IRS allows for some flexibility in how like-kind is defined.
 So, for example, if you own a duplex, and you decide to sell it and use the proceeds to purchase a single-family rental home, that could still meet the criteria for a 1031 exchange.

-You also need to be aware of the timing when executing a 1031 exchange.
-If you want to use this strategy to avoid capital gains tax on a rental property, you must have a potential replacement property lined up within 45 days.
-The closing on the new property must be completed within 180 days.
-If you don’t meet those deadlines, you’ll owe capital gains tax on the sale of your original rental property.
+You also need to be aware of the timing and procedural requirements when executing a 1031 exchange.
+If you want to use this strategy to defer capital gains tax on a rental property, you must identify a potential replacement property within 45 days and complete the closing on the new property within 180 days.

 Again, a 1031 exchange doesn’t let you off the hook for paying capital gains tax on rental property.
 But it could buy you time for paying those taxes owed if you’re interested in swapping out your rental property for a new one.